 The majority of our students go on to attend graduate film school or to work in the film and media industries directly after graduation, Among our alumni are directors, screenwriters, producers, editors, actors, cinematographers, financial and marketing executives, film scholars and curators, entertainment lawyers, agents, digital technicians, and web designers.
 Graduates of the program work for Sony, Pixar, Fox Searchlight, Comedy Central, MTV, NBC Universal, William Morris-Endeavor, CNN, and Disney, among numerous other media companies.

-The Film and Media Studies Program is slated to open a 20,000-square-foot production and classroom facility in the vibrant Station North Arts District by Fall 2015.
-In addition, the restoration of the nearby Parkway Theater by the Maryland Film Festival will provide a state-of-the-art screening venue within the next two years.
+The Film and Media Studies Program opened a 20,000-square-foot production and classroom facility in the vibrant Station North Arts District in 2015.
+In addition, the restoration of the nearby Parkway Theater by the Maryland Film Festival provides a state-of-the-art screening venue.
 Station North is a newly thriving arts area a brief shuttle ride south of the Homewood campus.
-The move will allow extraordinary opportunities for collaboration with MICA, the Peabody Institute, and the Maryland Film Festival.
-Read more about the planned move.
+The move allows extraordinary opportunities for collaboration with MICA, the Peabody Institute, and the Maryland Film Festival.